Redact Documents in RapidReview

 Comments are a great way to document questions, ask for feedback, or record thoughts to be reviewed by yourself and others at a later point.
 You can reply to both your own comments and comments left by other users.
 However, you can only delete your own comments.
 All comments will be deleted automatically when the document is finalized.

-2. Click Launch RapidReview (wrench icon) Launch RapidReview.
+2. Click Launch RapidReview (wrench icon) Button to launch the RapidReview tool on a request.

-3. Select an existing draft redaction Redacted text.
+3. Select an existing draft redaction Redacted blacked out text on a document.

-5. Type your comment into the box and click the Post button Enter a comment and click blue rectangle post button.
+5. Type your comment into the box and click the Post button The 'Post' button on the add comment pop-up on a document.

 Change the Redaction Type to a Rectangle